 Geology (G)

 As Will Durant observed, "Civilization exists by geological consent, subject to change without notice."
-This course will investigate large natural events that impact society on a yearly basis, events such as earthquakes, tsunami, volcanoes, landslides, sinkholes and floods.
-This course will investigate both the geologic principles as well as the societal impacts of these events.
-Emphasis will be given to destructive solid-earth phenomena.
-3 lecture hrs/wk
+This course will investigate large natural events that impact society on a yearly basis, events such as earthquakes, tsunami, volcanoes, landslides, sinkholes, floods, and weather hazards.
+This course will investigate both the geologic principles as well as the societal impacts of these events

 Terms Typically Offered: Winter